uozuAho/yatzyTopDown/dev_log/dev.log.md

 multiple permutations seems unit-y.
 Maybe everything else should be as high as possible without impeding test times?

+git commit: `6f6c368`

+I fixed the bug and added a unit test to cover the gap.
+The e2e test fails since the listing of available categories doesn't happen on a re-prompt.
+I'm not sure who's responsibility this should be - YatzyGame or the player interface.
+I'm thinking it should be the interface...

 todo
 - only allow available category (bug! - allows infinite rerolls)
 - separate input validator / reprompt